payne/slick-course/lessons/lessons.md

 exec(chainOfActions(someInput))
 ```

-The allows us to create one action that chooses action 1 based on ```a```, gets back a result ```b``` and uses that
-to chose action 2 gets back a result ```c``` and so on.
-The result of calling chainOfActions is still one action, we
-still have not run anything when we call this method, but when we do run this method we will make all the decisions
-about which actions to perform in which sequence and we will get back the result of action 3 as the final result.
+The allows us to create one action that chooses action 1 based on ```a```, gets back a result ```b``` and uses that to choose action 2 to get back a result ```c``` and so on.
+The result of calling chainOfActions is still one action, we still have not run anything when we call this method, but when we do run this method we will make all the decisions about which actions to perform in which sequence and we will get back the result of action 3 as the final result.

-This is very similar to for comprehensions of futures and you can think of actions and futures of being almost
-interchangeable with the exception of the fact that if we use actions to compose things slick can do more for us.
+This is very similar to for comprehensions of futures and you can think of actions and futures of being almost interchangeable with the exception of the fact that if we use actions to compose things Slick can do more for us.

 ## 2260 # Actions - The payoff

-One last interesting thing to notice here,  the big action we are building here involves code that is written in Scala
-as code that is written in SQL.
-We are sending actions to the database, running queries and getting back results, but
-we are also running Scala code to decide which query to run next.
-So our actions can be entire scripts, composed of
-database level and application level code.
+One last interesting thing to notice here,  the big action we are building is a mixture of code which running in the application in Scala and in the database in SQL.
+We are sending actions to the database, running queries and getting back results, but we are also running Scala code to decide which query to run next.
+So our actions can be entire scripts, composed of database level and application level code.
 And we run them with a single call to ```db.run```.

 The magical payoff for all of this is we have the method ```transactionally```.
-Whenever we build an action we can
-call ```transactionally``` on it to generate a new action that does everything that that action did within a transaction
-block.
-If any of the queries we run fail for any reason and if any of our Scala code throws an exception the
-transaction will fail, everything will roll back, and we will not have any effect on the database caused by that action.
+Whenever we build an action we can call ```transactionally``` on it to generate a new action that does everything that that action did within a transaction block.
+If any of the queries we run fail for any reason and if any of our Scala code throws an exception the transaction will fail, everything will roll back, and we will not have any effect on the database caused by that action.

 So we can make any action, no matter how complicated, atomic.
-This is really powerful and something you cannot do
-with futures.
-So when you are sequencing actions together try to use ```map``` and ```flatmap``` on action as well
-as ```andThen``` and the other available combinators to create your actions.
-Then you can decide whether you
-want to run them in a transaction.
+This is really powerful and something you cannot do with futures.
+So when you are sequencing actions together try to use ```map``` and ```flatmap``` on action as well as ```andThen``` and the other available combinators to create your actions.
+Then you can decide whether you want to run them in a transaction.

 ```scala
 exec(action.transactionally)